-From your Administration page you can go into “Account” and then “Account Info” and here you can change the Main Contact Info.
+From your Administration page you can go into “Account” and then “Account Info” and there you can change the Main Contact Info.

 From your Administration page you can go into “Account” > “My Purchases” and cancel your subscription.

-An evaluation consists of 3, 5 or 8 tasks depending on which evaluation is performed, with each task focusing on a single reading skill.
-These tasks start with simple skills and range up through comprehension on most evaluations.
-All of the tasks work essentially the same way.
-An item is presented on the screen [e.g. word identification] or through the speakers [e.g. listening comprehension].
-The student makes his/her response out loud or by clicking onscreen buttons and the computer measures how long it took the student to respond.
-A scorer flags the response as correct or not by clicking the different mouse buttons.
 The process repeats until all items in a task have been presented, responded to and scored.
 Some tasks are organized by difficulty.
 For example, the Word Naming Task is organized with words consisting of 3 letters, followed by 4 letters, and then 5 & 6 letters.
-If any task becomes too difficult for a student, the task can be terminated and you can continue to the next task.
+If any task becomes too difficult for a student, the task can be terminated, and you can continue to the next task.

 The screening evaluation takes about 15 minutes.
 The pre-reading Diagnostic Evaluation will take about 30 minutes.
-The other evaluations will take between 1 and 2 hours depending on the student and how many breaks are taken.
+The other Diagnostic Evaluations will take between 1 and 2 hours depending on the student and how many breaks are taken.

-An evaluation consists of 3, 5 or 8 tasks.
-The evaluation may be suspended at the end of any task and resumed at a later time or date.
-To continue an evaluation where it was left off, login the student and then select the suspended evaluation for the student.
+A Diagnostic Evaluation consists of 3, 5 or 8 tasks.
+The Diagnostic Evaluation may be suspended at the end of any task and resumed at a later time or date.
+To continue a Diagnostic Evaluation where it was left off, login the student and then select the suspended evaluation for the student.
 The longest parts are the two comprehension sections.
 You should consider performing them in their own session to ensure the student is fresh.

 Knowing the source of a problem often makes it easier to come up with a strategy to deal with the problem.
 It would be important to test your child if you are trying to get services for your child at a school.
 You can use the report from the evaluation to support your request for services.
 However, it may be appropriate to skip the evaluation and go straight to Skill Builder.
 Our Skill Builder exercises focus on sight recognition and work effectively with most common reading problems.

 Our Evaluation software measures both the time it takes to respond and the accuracy of the response for each task item in an evaluation.
 In all of the tasks the computer starts a stopwatch with the presentation of an item and stops the stopwatch when the person responds, measuring the response time.
 For spoken responses, the system uses a SPACEBAR press as the student speaks as the event that stops the timing.
-After a student has made a spoken response followed by SPACEBAR press, a scoring control becomes active.
+After a student has made a spoken response at the same time as a SPACEBAR press, a scoring control becomes active.
 Use the cursor to click the appropriate score button.
 Take your time scoring as the response time has already been measured when you score.

-Upon completing an evaluation, the software generates a detailed report based on the student’s performance on the evaluation tasks, both in accuracy and speed, and on a set of questionnaire item pertaining to background information for the student.
-This report is 8 to 10 pages in length and is completely customized for the student based on the particulars of the testing results and questionnaire information.
-This report is printable and even editable and can be regenerated at any later time.
+Upon completing a Diagnostic Evaluation, the software generates a detailed report based on the student’s performance on the assessment tasks, both in accuracy and speed, and on the responses to a set of questions that provide background information for the student.
+The generated report is 8 to 10 pages in length and is completely customized for the student based on the particulars of the testing results and questionnaire information.
+This report is printable, can be edited, and can be regenerated at any later time.
 This report is a very good starting point if you are trying to get services for your child at a school.

 The main sections of the report are: